 - Start with data driven basis of estimates for your proposal submissions in BOEMax.
-This includes creating schedule driven cost estimates and leveraging historical data to create more accurate staffing profiles for performing the work.
+This includes creating schedule driven cost estimates in the bidding software and leveraging historical data to create more accurate staffing profiles for performing the work.
 When you are able to routinely produce quality basis of estimates with verifiable and fact-based information, it is easier for your customer to evaluate your proposal.
 You stand out from your competitors and increase the probability of winning the contract.

 - Select proposals in the pipeline that you have a high probability of winning to include in the enterprise resource requirement data views.
 This helps to forecast what resources are required when based on the likely timing for the contract award.
 The benefit?
 Corporate resource managers have useful information to help them plan ahead to hire the right people or transition existing personnel from one project to the next.
 This increases their ability to predict resource capacity and demand.
 It also helps resource managers work with employees to enhance their skill sets and reduce attrition rates.

-- Immediately following contract award, the project control team can leverage the proposal cost estimate data to quickly create the time phased budget plan.
-They simply copy the data from BOEMax to MaxTeam.
+- Immediately following contract award, the project control team can leverage the proposal cost estimate data in the estimate software to quickly create the time phased budget plan.
+They simply copy the data from BOEMax to the cost management software, MaxTeam.
 They have the complete set of data to rapidly transition from the project startup/planning phase to the execution phase.
 With the data structures, calendar, rates, resource structure, resource loaded schedule activities, time phased data, and basis of estimate documentation already in place, they can update the content to match the contract statement of work and period of performance.
 The goal is to create a time phased budget plan that accurately models how the work will be performed and what resources are required when.
 The benefit?
 The project manager can quickly produce a realistic staffing plan and work with the resource managers to secure resources, so they have confidence key resources will be available when they need them.

 - As work progresses on the project, the project manager routinely updates the staffing plan to reflect the current schedule and estimate to complete the remaining work.
 This helps the project manager and resource managers to quickly mitigate staffing shortages or excesses over the life of the project.
-They can also plan when the plan to do the work changes and resource requirements change such as switching from an employee to an external resource or deciding to buy a component instead of making it in-house.
+They can also plan when to do the work changes and resource requirements change such as switching from an employee to an external resource or deciding to buy a component instead of making it in-house.

 Leveraging the Resource Requirement Data

-How does a combined view of resource requirements for likely contract awards and existing projects across a portfolio of projects make a difference?
+When looking in basis of estimate and project cost management software, how does a combined view of resource requirements for likely contract awards and existing projects across a portfolio of projects make a difference?
 It can help you and your resource managers: